asmuth/brokerd/README.md

     $ mkdir /var/brokerd
     $ brokerd --datadir /var/brokerd --listen_http localhost:8080

-In a shell, start this command to read messages from the "testchan" channel as they are being written (the command will not return or output anything for now but that is intended):
+In a shell, run this command to insert the message "testing" into our channel ( the channel will be created on first insert):

-    curl -v localhost:8080/testchan/subscribe
+    curl -X POST -d "testing" localhost:8080/channel/testchan

-Then open another shell and run this command to insert the message "testing" into our channel:
+Afterwards, run this command to read messages from the "testchan" channel:

-    curl -X POST -d "testing" localhost:4242/testchan
+    curl -v localhost:8080/channel/testchan

 The output should look similar to this: